Table of Contents

 On top of this supply chain metrics dashboard, you can see a quick overview of the total net sales, total supply chain costs, and the average cash-to-cash cycle, all-important supply chain management metrics to start your data presentation.
 On the left side are represented supply chain costs by category that includes warehousing, transport, carrying costs of inventory, customer service, and inventory management.
 Below these indicators, there is a clear overview of the supply chain costs vs sales.
 This KPI is additionally broken down by calendar week and compared to the previous period.
 We have already analyzed this metric so we won't go into much detail but the important thing to keep in mind is to track this metric and perform a more detailed spend analysis and, finally, adjust if needed.

 On the right side of this supply chain performance dashboard are additional cost-related essential metrics: the cash-to-cash cycle and carrying costs of inventory.
 These metrics are essential if you want to know how much cash you need to finance ongoing operations and how much profit you can make based on your inventory.
-Such a dashboard you can easily create with a supply chain dashboard software.
+Such an online dashboard you can easily create with a supply chain dashboard software.

 Summary & Next Steps